 Watch how office/computer lenses can relieve eye fatigue.

-Dry eye is a multifactorial disease that may have no early symptoms but typically consists of any or all of the following: gritty or foreign body sensation, red eyes often worse by end of the day, fluctuating vision, tired and watery eyes.
-It is the most common presenting complaint and should be considered a chronic, inflammatory condition that requires maintenance and monitoring.
+Dry eye is a multi-factorial condition that may have no early symptoms, but typically consists of any or all of the following: gritty or foreign body sensation, red eyes often worse by end of day, fluctuating vision, tired and watery eyes.
+It is the most common presenting complaint and should be considered a chronic, inflammatory condition that requires monitoring and maintenance.
 With increased screen time, we are seeing more prevalence of dry eye syndrome and more at younger and younger ages.
-There are several treatment options that we offer, including new innovative pharmaceuticals (Restasis and Xiidra) and medical procedures (punctal plugs and eyelid debridement) to relieve symptoms and minimize ocular tissue damage.
+There are a number of treatment options that we offer, including new innovative pharmaceutical (Restasis and Xiidra) and medical procedures (punctal plugs and eyelid debridement) to relieve symptoms and minimize ocular tissue damage.
 Watch the video below to learn about punctal plugs- can be made of silicone (permanent) or collagen-based (dissolvable and temporary).

 Blepharitis is an inflammation of the eyelids that can lead to discomfort, redness, tearing, lid deformity/itching and frequent styes or chalazions.
 It is also commonly associated with dry eyes.